 - Average cost: $500 to $1,400+ per linear foot, installed

-As the name implies, these custom cabinets are made to order for you and for the specifications of your particular kitchen space.
-You'll start from a blank slate and, with the cabinetmaker's help, hand-select every element, including the use of a domestic species of wood like walnut, birch or maple or exotic woods like mahogany.
-Domestic oak, according to the Wood Database, is one of the most popular species of wood for cabinets because of its low cost, density and easy availability.
+As the name implies, custom cabinets are made to order according to the specifications of your particular kitchen space.
+You start from a blank slate and, with the cabinetmaker's help, select every element, including the use of a domestic species of wood like walnut, birch, or maple and exotic woods like mahogany.
+Domestic oak, according to the Wood Database, is one of the most popular species of wood for cabinets because of its low cost, density, and availability.

-Many cabinetmakers are true artisans, but not everyone who sets up a woodworking shop fits that definition.
-If you decide on a custom kitchen, be sure to see examples of the shop's work and talk to previous clients to determine what it's like to work with the cabinetmaker.
+Many cabinetmakers are true artisans, but be sure to see examples of the shop's work and talk to previous clients to determine who will craft your new kitchen addition.

-Custom work requires time, so expect to wait at least eight to 10 weeks before the cabinets are ready for installation.
-In many cases, expect even more time to receive your custom cabinets depending on the cabinetmaker's current workload.
+Custom work requires time, so expect to wait at least eight to 10 weeks before the units are ready for installation.
+In many cases, expect even more time depending on the cabinetmaker's current workload.

 Refaced Kitchen Cabinets